New York Jets: History

 Hess lured then-disgruntled New England Patriots head coach Bill Parcells to New York in 1997.
 Parcells led the team back to relevance and coached them to the AFC Championship Game in 1998.
 Hess died in 1999 while the team, plagued by injuries, produced an eight win record, falling short of a playoff berth.
 At the end of the season, Parcells stepped down as head coach deferring control to his assistant, Bill Belichick; Belichick resigned the very next day (leaving a napkin at the stage for his introduction, on which he had written "I resign as HC of the NYJ") and went on to accept the head coaching position with the Patriots.

 The franchise obtained a new owner in Woody Johnson in 2000.
-Additionally, through the 2000s the Jets visited the playoffs five times, a franchise record, under the direction of three coaches.
+Additionally, through the 2000s the Jets visited the playoffs five times, a franchise record, under the direction of three coaches: Herm Edwards, Eric Mangini, and Rex Ryan.
 Rex Ryan was hired in January 2009.
 In the draft that year the Jets would take USC quarterback Mark Sanchez with the fifth overall pick with the intent of making him the franchise centerpiece.
 Ryan and Sanchez led the team to back-to-back AFC Championship Game appearances during their first two years, but the team never made the playoffs again during their tenure.
+The Jets had a 6–10 season in 2012 and an 8–8 season in 2013.
 After a 4–12 season in 2014, Sanchez was released, while Ryan and general manager John Idzik were fired.